To The Point...What even is copy? || Copywriter for photographers

-I have a lot more advice to give in the coming months.
+I have a lot of advice to give in the coming months.
 Ask me any question you have about copy or writing for your business and I will do my best to answer.
 If I don’t have the answer I will find someone who does.

 To The Point is a video series posted to my Instagram account where I give you a quick tip to make your copy better in less than 60 seconds.
-If you would rather watch the video, by my guest:
+If you would rather watch the video, be my guest: